taylorjg/GenMonad/README.md

 ### Direct calls to methods in FsCheck.Fluent.GeneratorExtensions

 It is also possible to call <code>FsCheck.Fluent.GeneratorExtensions</code>'s <code>SelectMany</code>, <code>Select</code>
-and <code>Where</code> directly instead of using query expressions.
+and <code>Where</code> methods directly instead of using query expressions.

 ```C#
 using System;